Credit Suisse First Boston: Credit Suisse Investment Banking Division (2006–2022)

-CS First Boston (2022-present)
+Return to CS First Boston (2022–2023)

 On October 27, 2022, Credit Suisse announced its intention to restructure its investment bank by transitioning its capital markets and advisory activities to a newly created independent bank, CS First Boston.
 By October 30, 2022, Credit Suisse had reflected "CS First Boston" as the name of its investment banking division.
+UBS began the process of acquiring Credit Suisse in March 2023.
+By 2024, Credit Suisse First Boston ceased again to exist.